Telepact/telepact/README.md

   failed to highlight such invalid assumptions.
-And in the same way that a client should not make assumptions about patterns in strings or neglect `else` cases on its critical paths, a client should not make assumptions about patterns in enums or neglect default branch logic in `switch` or `match` statements.
+And in the same way that a client should not make assumptions about patterns in strings or neglect `else` cases on its critical paths, a client should not make assumptions about patterns in unions or neglect default branch logic in `switch` or `match` statements.

 ## Glossary